slakpi/piwx/README.md

     # Set LED brightness
     brightness=64;

-PiWx downloads sunrise / sunset information with weather data.
-This allows automatically dimming the LEDs at night using two options:
+PiWx calculates sunrise / sunset information for each airport in the station list.
+This allows automatically dimming the LEDs at night with the night brightness option:

-    # Set nearest airport
-    nearestairport="KHIO";
     # Set night brightness
     nightbrightness=8;

-When PiWx determines that it is night at the specified nearest airport, it will switch to using the specified night brightness level.
+When PiWx determines that it is night at an airport, it will switch to using the specified night brightness level.

 Flight category colors, both LED and weather display, are currently fixed to the US National Weather Service colors: Green (VFR), Blue (Marginal VFR),